Are cat wheels safe featured image

 Do cat wheels provide enough exercise for indoor cats?

 While determining if cat wheels are safe and sufficient for indoor cats, it’s vital to look at their activity needs.
 Cat exercise wheels offer a purr-fect platform for our fur-coated friends to shed those extra kitty calories and chase an imaginary mouse (or two) in a safe, indoor environment.
-For more insights into the benefits, check out our post on the benefits of cat exercise wheels.

 However, they aren’t a one-stop solution.
 Though cat wheels can get the paws moving and hearts pumping, cats also thrive on a mix of exercises that tickle their hunting and playful instincts.